-Collection Space: Collection Space as the name itself suggests is a collections managing system preferred by many historical societies, museums and other similar collection-holding administrations.
+Collection Space as the name itself suggests is a collections managing system preferred by many historical societies, museums and other similar collection-holding administrations.
 The software should be installed by an expert systems engineer so that it gets implemented perfectly.

-Greenstone: Greenstone is a multi-lingual software with a document specifying how to use it.
-This data source can be very helpful but it is devoid of any information regarding the setting up of server for accommodating Greenstone.
+Greenstone is a multi-lingual software with a document specifying how to use it.
+This data source can be very helpful but it is devoid of any information regarding the setting up of the server for accommodating Greenstone.

-You can stay updated about latest news and software by following our blog.
+You can stay updated on latest news and software by following our blog.
 Rather than confining ourselves as a digital archiving service provider, we try to share our humble views with all those who are keen to explore more in the related domain.